 - a.
 When renovating, perform a business case analysis and determine whether renovation to the same configuration or to more enhanced configuration is more cost effective.
 Where cost and scope is similar, consider providing a more enhanced configuration style such as upgrading from 1+1E to market Style in accordance with usage direction in Chapter 2. - b.
 All features must be provided as a minimum, e.g., 1 medicine cabinet per occupant. - c.
-Do not renovate for the sole purpose of meeting new construction criteria standards if the housing currently meets assignment size.
+Do not renovate for the sole purpose of meeting new construction criteria standards if the housing currently meets assignment size. - d.

-- d.
 Adjust designs to work within reasonable architectural practice. - e.
 The minimum living/sleeping area (for the chosen Apartment, Room, or Module Plan) is required and must be provided as a clear area.
 This takes precedence over existing structural features. - f.
-A shower may be provided in place of a tub/shower in Navy Bachelor Housing.
-Marine Corps Bachelor Housing will have showers. - g.
+A shower may be provided in place of a tub/shower in Navy Bachelor Housing. \4\ Marine Corps Enlisted Bachelor Housing will have showers.
+Marine Corps Officer housing will have tub-showers. /4/ - g.
 Freestanding columns are allowed, provided they do NOT interfere with a functional area.